mahmoudsamy1610/EngineSamy/README.md

 This project has two aspects [Totally spearated in the code]:

-  1- Autofox business layer

-  2- Automation Engine framework layer

-Autofox business layer has many of calssified and sensitive content owned by and protected for **Softxpert**.
+  1- Autofox business layer - [Sensitive content owned by and protected for **Softxpert**

-while Automation layer is fully **Mahmoud Samy's personal property.**
+  2- Automation Engine framework layer - fully **Mahmoud Samy's personal property.**